Trowlesworthy 1 on Dartmoor

 A significant proportion of rows of this type are directly associated with cairns or stone circles.
-Most are to be found on Dartmoor, but Cerrig Duon and Rhos y Beddau in Wales and Crinan Moss in Scotland illustrate that this kind of row has a more widespread distribution, albeit restricted to the western side.
+Most are to be found on Dartmoor, but Cerrig Duon and Rhos y Beddau in Wales and Commondale Moor in northern England illustrate that this kind of row has a more widespread distribution.

 Distribution of long double rows of smaller sized stones with a cairn or stone circle at the lower end.

 Long double rows composed of smaller stones rarely have a cairn or stone circle at their lower end.
-However examples do occur and are known at The Kirk in Northern England and at Fernworthy 1, Stanlake and Glasscombe Corner on Dartmoor.
+However examples do occur and are known at Askham Fell and The Kirk in Northern England and at Fernworthy 1, and Stanlake on Dartmoor.

 Some double stone rows have slabs erected across one or both ends of the row.
 These stones are called blocking stones.
-These are found mainly on Dartmoor, although a single example at Lag on Mull has recently been identified.
+These are exclusively found on Dartmoor, although a single example at a combination type row at Lag on Mull has recently been identified.